shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

 ```
 Add a post route that will receive a first name and a last name from the API users and will insert the information to the database.
 These data can be accessed by the property of request object called body.

-Assign what the MongoDB promise resolves to a variable named connection — Notice that the database name and collection name you set in config.ts are passed — and we will insert the first name and last name by the method called _insertOne_.
+Assign what the MongoDB promise resolves to a variable named connection — Notice that the database name and collection name you set in config.ts are passed — and we will insert the first name and last name by the method called **insertOne**.

-If there is no error that is caught, the post route will send the status code which is 200 and the string saying “Successfully Created in DB” to the API users.
+If there is no error that is caught, the post route will send the status code which is 200 and the string saying _**Successfully Created in DB**_ to the API users.

 ## Make A Post Request With Insomnia